lukaspalm/rocklib/README.md

 ```
 More coming soon...

+&nbsp;

+## TODO
+- Pinouts for all versions
+- Pin-control without depending on gpiod
+- Finding members of the community for testing on new versions

+&nbsp;

 ## Contributing

 You can wish devices that I will add support for, if it does not already exist.
 View the list of  [supported devices](#Features-and-Supported-Devices).